0xdipak/TicketMaster/README.md

 ## Features :
 - User can buy seats
 - Admin can list events
-- Admin can withdrwa amount
+- Admin can withdraw amount

 ## Technology used :
 - React